Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration-phase-2/List_linked_channels.md

 **Step 1**

-1. Click on MS Teams sync icon in App bar or channel header and open the RHS when there are linked channels on MM.
+1. Click on MS Teams sync icon in App bar or channel header and open the RHS when there are MM channels liked to MS Teams channel.

 **Expected**